vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager-beta.md

 ## Configuring Google Analytics 4 Configuration tag in Google Tag Manager

-### Creating a Google Analytics 4 configuration tag
+## Configuring Google Analytics 4 Configuration tag in Google Tag Manager

 To ensure data flows from your store to Google Analytics, create a Google Analytics 4 configuration tag using Measumerent ID in [Google Tag Manager](https://tagmanager.google.com/).
 To create the tag see the following article [Set up the Google Analytics 4 Configuration tag](https://support.google.com/tagmanager/answer/9442095).